Refund Information

 · Please visit American’s Refund status tool

-For procedures and guidelines on refunding duplicate tickets, refer to Duplicate Ticket Refunds.
+For procedures and eligibility requirements related to duplicate ticket refunds, refer to Duplicate Ticket Refunds.

-Refundable and Non-Refundable tickets are valid for one year from the date of issuance of the original ticket.
-Expired tickets have no value, the fare and their associated taxes cannot be refunded.
-Refer to Ticket Validity.
+Refundable and non-refundable tickets are valid for one year from the original ticket’s date of issue.
+Expired tickets have no value.
+The fare and their associated taxes cannot be refunded.
+Refer to Ticket Validity for additional details.

-Refund requests associated with military orders should be submitted through American’s Refunds site
+Refund requests associated with military orders must be submitted through American’s Refunds site

-A Schedule Change is a planned change that may occur more than 72 hours prior to the flight’s scheduled departure.
+A Schedule Change is a planned change that occurs more than 72 hours prior to the flight’s scheduled departure.

-Please refer to the Schedule Change file for guidelines to determine if a ticket affected by a schedule changes qualifies for a refund and for refund instructions.
+Refer to the Schedule Change file to determine refund eligibility and processing instructions.

 Refund Due to Irregular Operations (IROPS)

-When a customer's American or AA*/codeshare flight validated on 001 has been canceled due to an Irregular Operation (IROPS), which normally occurs on the day of departure, but can occur up to 72 hours prior to the schedule departure, and no other alternate flights are acceptable, travel agencies may refund a nonrefundable ticket(s) through normal GDS, ARC, or BSP.
+When a customer's American or AA*/codeshare flight validated on 001 is canceled due to an Irregular Operation (IROPS), and no acceptable alternative flights are available, travel agencies may process a refund for nonrefundable tickets through normal GDS, ARC, or BSP.

 Follow guidelines in Irregular Operations (IROPS) file

-· Travel Agent should Process the ticket refund to Original Form of Payment (FOP)
+· Refund must be processed to the Original Form of Payment (FOP)

-· If the ticketed scheduled flights were voluntarily cancelled prior to an Irregular Operations (IROPS), the ticket will not be eligible for a refund.
+· Tickets voluntarily cancelled prior to an Irregular Operations (IROPS), will not be eligible for a refund.

-· If the Revenue/Published/Basic Economy or Bulk/Opaque ticket has been EXCH by AA as an INVOL, the refund request must be submitted on American Refunds site.
+· If the Revenue/Published/Basic Economy or Bulk/Opaque ticket has been EXCH by American Airlines as an INVOL, the refund request must be submitted through the American Airlines Refunds site.

-· Once the agency has accepted and reissued the ticket for the Irregular Operations annotating INVOL in the endorsement box on the new ticket, and the customer decides not to travel, a refund is permitted.
+· If the agency accepted and reissued the ticket as INVOL, and the customer decides not to travel, a refund is permitted.

 Travel Notice

-Tickets may be considered for refund in the event of the death of the customer, immediate family, or traveling companion.
-American requires proof of relationship for immediate family member.
+Tickets may be considered for refund in the event of the death of the customer, an immediate family member, or traveling companion.

-For complete details refer to Bereavement and Critical Illness Exception Policy
+Refer to Bereavement and Critical Illness Exception Policy for full eligibility requirements and documentation guidelines.

 US Taxes

-Select U.S. taxes may be refunded for a non-refundable ticket if the ticket is entirely unused.
-Please review Refundable U.S. Tax Codes on Non-Refundable Tickets.
+Select U.S. taxes may be refunded on wholly unused non-refundable tickets.
+Refer to Refundable U.S. Tax Codes on Non-Refundable Tickets for eligibility.

 International taxes

-For non-refundable tickets, upon request, American will refund taxes and fees not imposed by the airline, collected at the time of sale of non-refundable tickets that are not used for travel, as follows.
+For non‑refundable tickets, American Airlines will refund taxes and fees not imposed by the airline and collected at the time of sale, provided the ticket is unused.

 Calculating Partial Refunds

-When refunding a partially used refundable ticket, the refund should be calculated according to the amount actually paid less the amount actually used, less any penalty.
-American Tariff desk can assist in calculating partial refunds.
+When refunding a partially used refundable ticket, the refund should be calculated according to the amount actually paid minus the amount actually used, minus any penalty.
+American Tariff desk can assist in calculating partial refunds on fully refundable tickets only.